"Learning and living the Mediterranean"

 This graduate programme is aimed at students who have already completed a first degree (minimum three years of study at university level).

 Furthermore, students must have an active knowledge of English and French.
-You can find more detailed information on the application procedure and apply online at http://www.ie-ei.eu
+You can find more detailed information on the application procedure at http://www.ie-ei.eu

 The Mediterranean is a case study par excellence for Peace and Conflict Studies.
 In the last two decades, Mediterranean societies have been significantly affected by intergroup violence and interstate conflicts: from the Western Balkans to Cyprus, from Israel to Palestine, from Libya to Syria.